Weekend of Mystery

-"Weekend of Mystery" is the fourth and final single from Bernard Fanning's 2005 debut album Tea and Sympathy.
+"Weekend of Mystery" is the fourth and final single from Bernard Fanning's 2005 debut album Tea & Sympathy.
 The single was released as an iTunes Store exclusive single on 15 August 2006.
-It was not available on the regular CD versions of Tea and Sympathy, only on the iTunes edition.
+It was not included on regular CD versions of Tea & Sympathy, but rather only on the iTunes edition.
 "Weekend of Mystery" was first performed live by Fanning in 2002 in Melbourne, in a concert designed to raise awareness of issues relating to Woomera Detention Centre.